grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 ssh-rsa KEY_VALUE USERNAME [_FILENAME_]
 ```

-Use descriptive words and phrases when including placeholders, and avoid using X or XXX.
+Use descriptive words and phrases when including placeholders, and avoid using `X` or `XXX`.
-In Markdown, in front of a placeholder, use an asterisk followed by a backtick and an open bracket.
-Use a dash instead of an underscore in the placeholder name if necessary.
-At the end of the placeholder, use an open bracket followed by a backtick and an asterisk.
+In Markdown, format a placeholder with an asterisk (*) followed by a backtick (`) and an open angle bracket (<).
+Use a dash (-) in the placeholder name, if necessary.
+Close the placeholder name with an angle bracket (>), followed by a backtick and asterisk.
 For example, refer to the following raw markdown:

 ````
 ```